Japanese Philosophical Tradition in the Dualities of Science Fiction

 Acting and Reacting: Easternization in Chinese Confucian Renewals

-I want to focus in on a specific concept which cropped up–propogated by some, disparaged by others–within this space of ‘cultural conservatism and modernity’ thought.
+I want to focus in on a specific concept which cropped up–propagated by some, disparaged by others–within this space of ‘cultural conservatism and modernity’ thought.
 Consider the term Easternization, especially with regards to the historically charged Westernization and all its implications of an encroaching, dominating, assimilating set of European ideas.
 The introduction and use of this word in Chinese philosophical discourse is deeply linked to Confucian revivals when considering the different ways in which Confucianism was harnessed as a cultural tool in the early twentieth century.
-Let’s investigate what Easternization meant to some Chinese thinkers, how it was utilized, and the sorts of philosophical visions that were crafted in relation to it.
+Fung even suggests that Easternization may be understood “as a quest for global recognition of the universalism of a reinvigorated Confucianism…”.2 Let’s investigate what Easternization meant to some Chinese thinkers, how it was utilized, and the sorts of philosophical visions that were crafted in relation to it.

 When considered in this light, Easternization strikes me as an engaging space for study and teaching.
 Why had I never heard this phrase before now, when Westernization is so commonplace as to hardly warrant a critical thought outside of the classroom?
 I’ll leave today’s post with this question: how can we continue to identify and address Euro-centric narratives in our classrooms, and how can we perhaps utilize ideas like “Easternization” to combat such narratives?